 TFJ is a thief.
 The evidence is overwhelming.
 Writers, comedians and journalists have comprehensively detailed the hundreds of instances where he has lifted jokes without credit.
 He calls himself an aggregator.
 He is not.

-Hey CAA, Maybe have one your reps take @FatJew to a gifting suite & explain to him the difference between free stuff & Twitter.
+Maybe have one your reps take @FatJew to a gifting suite & explain to him the difference between free stuff & Twitter.

 — Kate Quigley (@KateQFunny) August 17, 2015